 In terms of institutional governance: in addition to the operational and national steering committees in each of the 4 countries, the project is governed at the regional level by a global steering committee chaired by the European Union.

 The project's local partnerships >

-The RESILAC project is based on an innovative territorial approach, which involves working closely with stakeholders at the level of each country.
+The RESILAC project is based on a territorial approach, which involves working closely with stakeholders in each territory and country.
 This includes in particular:

-Community leaders and traditional chieftaincies: Involved from the outset through participatory self-analysis diagnoses aimed at initiating a multi-stakeholder dialogue on the main issues in a given territory, they make a significant contribution to the community animation of collective debates;
+Community leaders and traditional chieftaincies: Involved from the outset through participatory self-analysis diagnoses aimed at initiating a multi-stakeholder dialogue on the main issues in a given territory, they make a significant contribution to the facilitation of community and collective debates;

-Local authorities, deconcentrated technical services and local public or para-public institutions: These actors play a central role in the local development of the territories and also facilitate the implementation of the project.
+Local authorities, deconcentrated technical services and local public or para-public institutions: These key stakeholders play a central role in the local development of the territories and also facilitate the implementation of the project;

-Finally, the steering committees, which take place on a regular basis, play a major role in the monitoring of the project and allow all project stakeholders to discuss the progress of the project, the context in the areas of intervention, the points of vigilance and proposed adjustments, and the new activities being developed.
+Finally, the steering committees, which take place on a regular basis, play a major role in the monitoring of the project and allow all project stakeholders to discuss the progress of the project, the context evolution, points of vigilance, proposed adjustments, and the new activities being developed.

 To learn more discover our brochure - click here